slowproj/slowdash/docs/ProjectSetup.md

 }
 ```

-Here the first argument is the user name and the second is the password.
+Here, the first argument is the user name and the second is the password.

 Add the key in the project configuration file under the  `authentication` entry:
 ```yaml